-Alabama US Sen. Shelby announces he won’t seek a 7th term
+Alabama U.S. Sen. Shelby announces he won’t seek a 7th term

-MONTGOMERY, Ala.
-(AP) — U.S. Sen. Richard C. Shelby of Alabama, the Senate’s fourth most senior member, announced Monday that he will not seek a seventh term in office in 2022.
+MONTGOMERY, Ala. — U.S. Sen. Richard C. Shelby of Alabama, the Senate’s fourth most senior member, announced Monday that he will not seek a seventh term in office in 2022.

 A titan of Alabama politics, the 86-year-old politician has spent 42 years in Washington, serving first in the House and then the Senate.
 His stepping down will leave a power void for the region and will set off a free-for-all primary.